-Vice President of Policy, Advocacy & Engagement
+Vice President of Policy & Advocacy

 Sophie is an accomplished social policy expert with more than 20 years of experience in strategy, research, and programs.
 Having worked for members of Congress, national and local nonprofit organizations, and academic research centers, Sophie brings a unique perspective on what it takes to successfully advance evidence-based solutions to the pressing issues facing food insecure populations and communities.